seoninja13/react-win-dir/README.md

 **Non-Working Pages**: Bay-Bow Windows, Hinged Patio Doors, Vinyl Siding Series Pages, Garage Doors

 > **CRITICAL DIRECTORY STRUCTURE POLICY**: ALL files related to the website implementation MUST be located within the Relume-root directory.
 See the [Directory Structure Policy](./Docs/architecture/directory-structure-policy.md) for details.
+>
+> **CRITICAL FILE NAMING CONVENTION**: ALL files MUST follow the hyphenated naming convention and include a 5-7 word description.
+See the [File Naming Convention](./Docs/processes/file-naming-convention.md) for details.

 ## Documentation Structure